NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Advanced_Search.md

 		files.data_type = "Aligned Reads" or files.data_type = "Raw sequencing data"

-*   Find all files where donors are male or vital status is alive:
+*   Find all files where cases are male or vital status is alive:

 		cases.demographic.gender = male or cases.diagnoses.vital_status = alive